nvitya/rk3506-mcu/README.md

 Start, stop, restart also works.

 ## Not Working
-* Unloading: once the MCU code is running, the SRAM becomes inaccessible and cannot be modified by the Linux system, and I don't know how to make it accessible again.
-For the MCU unloading probably there is a special trusted FW call, but I don't know which...
+* Hot-swapping the MCU FW: once the MCU code is running, the SRAM becomes inaccessible and cannot be modified by the Linux system (until the next restart), and I don't know how to make it accessible again.
+For the SRAM unmapping probably there is a special trusted FW call, but I don't know which...
 * SWD (Serial Wire Debugging): I assume there is a switch for it in an undocumented/uncaccessible HW.
 (Maybe SGRF_MPU 0xff960000 <= 0x00220000 ?)

 **If you have some idea or question please create an issue here on this github page.**